MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-for-mongo-extension.md

 - A MongoDB database running version 3.2 or higher.

-## Install Azure Cosmos DB migration for MongoDB extension
+## Install Azure Cosmos DB Migration for MongoDB extension

-Following are the steps to install the Azure Cosmos DB migration for MongoDB extension in Azure Data Studio.
+Following are the steps to install the Azure Cosmos DB Migration for MongoDB extension in Azure Data Studio.

 1. Open the extensions manager in Azure Data Studio.
 You can select the extensions icon or select **Extensions** in the View menu.